bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 Speaker 5: 01:00:36

 So the Inquisition thing, I think it's super important, right?
-Because like, I think one of the problems that CTV ran into, for example, is, and like, I don't want to beat up on CTV.
+Because like, I think one of the problems that CTV ran into, for example, is, I don't want to beat up on CTV.
 I think it's just a good illustration.

 Speaker 0: 01:00:48